 From the time Judaism was first practiced, and all through its history, God made provisions for Gentiles who came to Him.
 Anyone who followed the practices of Judaism received the benefits of the covenant.
 Remember Jesus said that the Temple was intended to be a house of prayer for all nations, quoting Isaiah 56:5-7.

 But the single qualification for salvation has been the same from the beginning, a belief that God would send a Redeemer to save them from their sins.
-The ways in which God has revealed Himself to man has changed over the Millennia but that fact has been consistent since the time of Adam.
+The ways in which God has revealed Himself to man have changed over the Millennia but that fact has been consistent since the time of Adam.